 I really like the new packs for a couple of reasons.
 The first thing, and it may seem minute and ridiculous, is the fact that for every strap, CamelBak has provided you with an elastic containment strap.
 Once tightened and adjusted correctly, tuck the straps through the elastic and they are out of the way the rest of the day.
 So simple, but will make or break how much I love a pack!
 Another amazing feature is the fact that the largest pocket zips down almost the entire length of the pack.
 No more losing stuff in the pack or forgetting what you brought on your trip.
 It makes for very organized packing and unpacking.

 This particular pack includes a 3 liter water reservoir that is housed in an all new designed lumbar compartment.
-Overall, the pack’s size is right at 20 liters which is large enough to fit daily necessities, extra layers, food, etc. but not so big that you will have empty space or a load too heavy.
+Overall, the pack’s size is right at 20 liters which is large enough to fit daily necessities, extra layers, food, etc. Thanks to Roberts Technology we can take various food, as it is safely and conveniently packed.
+But not so big that you will have empty space or a load too heavy.

 The Lumbar reservoir is absolutely amazing!
 I’ve always loved having the majority of the weight on my hips, who doesn’t, and now with the lumbar reservoir I can ensure the water weight will be supported by my strong hips and not my weak, easily tired shoulders.
 Plus, the release system and the ease of getting in and out of the storage pouch makes it that much better.
 The easy release system is brilliant because now you just unlatch your reservoir, fill it up, latch it back in, zip the pocket back up and you’re ready to go.
 No more hose and reservoir hassle!